0x78f1935/PyNance-Webinterface/docs/index.md

 <span style="font-family:Papyrus; font-size:3em;color:red;">IMPORTANT NOTICE</span><br/>

 This tool makes use of docker.
 Once a running container has been established and the port of your machine is public. everyone in the same network will be able to connect to PyNance. <span style="color:red;">The current version of PyNance has no login screen.</span> You can secure yourself if you host PyNance on the machine you would like to check the interface on.
 Just make sure to block the port PyNance is running on.<br/><br/>Please do note; When creating your API key you should only allow it to work if the traffic send to Binance is comming from your IP address.
-This does <strong style="color:orange;">not</strong> fix the problem described above.<hr>
+This does <strong style="color:orange;">not</strong> fix the problem described above.<hr/>

 # <a name="table-of-contents"></a>Table of Contents
 1. [Table of Contents](#table-of-contents)